naviprotocol/navi-sdk/CONTRIBUTION.md

-# Navi Open Source Contribution Policy
+# NAVI Open Source Contribution Policy
 We welcome and appreciate contributions of quality code from anyone.

 ## Contribution Guidelines